alshival/openAI-Discord-Bot/README.md

 Created by [Alshival's Data Service](https://alshival.com) to enhance your Discord server experience.
 Whether it's for personal use, a group of friends, a study group, or project management, this bot has got you covered.

 Study groups can benefit from a Discord bot that utilizes OpenAI's GPT models.
 It can set reminders, play music, and create financial charts using natural language.
-Since Ai can make mistakes, the python code used to generate the charts is returned as well, so that you can verify their results.
+Since Ai can make mistakes, the python code used to generate the charts is returned within a python dictionary suitable for fine-tuning an openAi model for better performance.
 <!DOCTYPE html>
 <html>
 <body>